 Inspect the package for damage.
 If package is damaged, notify the appropriate carrier immediately.
-Refer to "Transportation Damage" on page 4.
 If undamaged, open the package and inspect the device for obvious damage.
 Return damaged products.

 Electrical shock hazard!
 Disconnect power before installation to prevent electrical shock or equipment damage.